hl7-eu/laboratory/input/pagecontent/obligations.md

 <div xmlns="http://www.w3.org/1999/xhtml" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">
 	<blockquote class="stu-note">
-		<b>Proof of concept for this version of the guide.</b>
+		<b>Informative for this version of the guide</b>
-		<p>Obligations have been added to this version of the guide only as a proof of concept to collect feedbacks from future potential users.</p>
+		<p>Obligations have been added to this version of the guide only as informative material to collect feedback about their usage.</p>
-		<p>Obligations have been defined only for few profiles used as example.</p>
-		<p><b>Ballotters are invited to provide thier feedbacks about thier usage, representation, and level of specification that the guide should (or should not) have.
-Inputs on the defined actors are also welcomed.</b></p>
 	</blockquote>
 </div>